YoussefYN/Graph-Clustering/README.md

 *   arg3: path to save list of description for each node (wiki url)
 *   arg4: amount of page to crawl
 *   arg5: time delay, to avoid ban

+### Data after crawling
+Can be found in src/crawler/graph.txt and src/crawler/page_names.txt